 - forgiveness, letting go and repairing relationships

 - tolerating imperfection.

-Radically Open DBT programme is facilitated by Helen Brice, an associate therapist of Mind-Reframed, and Dr Alex Fowke who was involved in the original REFRAMED study, a randomised controlled trial of RO-DBT for treatment-resistant depression.
-Weekly classes are held on Thursdays from 7pm to 9pm at 1 Neal Street, Covent Garden, London, WC2H 9QL.
-The fee is £80 per 2-hour weekly class and it’s payable for five classes in advance.
-Participants can either commit to the full RO-DBT programme, which entails both individual therapy and the RO-DBT skills classes or just the skills classes with optional individual reviews.
-Please email us to find out when the next entry point is or to make arrangements to reserve your place.
+Radically Open DBT programme is currently run independently of Mind-Reframed and is facilitated by Helen Brice, an associate therapist of Mind-Reframed, and Dr Alex Fowke who was involved in the original REFRAMED study, a randomised controlled trial of RO-DBT for treatment-resistant depression.
+Weekly classes are currently held on Thursdays from 7pm to 9pm online via Zoom.
+The fee is £85 per 2-hour weekly class and it’s payable for five classes in advance.
+Please email us to make arrangements for an assessment.

 RO-DBT is not indicated for clients whose difficulties revolve around emotion dysregulation and those who were given the diagnosis of BPD/EUPD.
 In contrast to traditional DBT, RO-DBT was developed for individuals struggling with excessive self-control, also known as over-control, and it targets social signalling deficits, low openness and aloofness as opposed to impulsivity, under-control and emotion regulation difficulties which are characteristic to those who meet the criteria for BPD.
 Having said that, it is possible to experience emotion dysregulation and also struggle with a degree of over-control.
 However, this would be approached in standard DBT, not RO-DBT.